katiestar99/ansible/docs/docsite/rst/dev_guide/testing_units_modules.rst

 Mock objects (from https://docs.python.org/3/library/unittest.mock.html) can be very useful in building unit tests for special / difficult cases, but they can also lead to complex and confusing coding situations.
 One good use for mocks would be in simulating an API.
-As for 'six', the 'mock' python package is bundled with Ansible (use ``import units.compat.mock``).
+As for 'six', the 'mock' python package is bundled with Assible (use ``import units.compat.mock``).

 Ensuring failure cases are visible with mock objects